The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

 The Play Pause Button

-This button looks like a right-pointing arrow and is found on the top, nearest to the right edge of the Charge 5, as shown in the next picture.
+This button looks like a right-pointing arrow.
+We find it on the top, nearest to the right edge of the Charge 5.

 Picture of the -Play Pause- button.